michaelcgurka/cf_ai_gamifier/README.md

 This will start a local server at **http://localhost:8787**.

-**⚠️ Important Note**: Workers AI accesses your Cloudflare account even during local development, which may incur usage charges on the paid tier.
-On the free tier, you'll be limited to ~50 games/day.
+**Important Note**: Workers AI accesses your Cloudflare account even during local development, which may incur usage charges on the paid tier.
+On the free tier, you'll be limited to approximately 50 games per day.

 ### Deployment